Appdynamics/DevNet-Labs/labs/appd-brum-101/lab-exercise-01.md

 <br>

-If you are ready to learn how AppDynamics can help you monitor your application's health, let's get started!
+If you are ready to learn how AppDynamics can help you monitor the health of your browser based application, let's get started!

-Click [next](lab-exercise-02.md) to go to the next exercise.

 <br>